Library Services for Persons With Disabilities

 In addition to the product materials and documentation linked to above, a binder is available in the Library at the Circulation Desk (on Permanent Reserve) that contains documentation on how to use the adaptive technology software and equipment.
 If you require training or assistance with using these technologies, please contact the University Disability Support Services office at (203) 254-4000 ext.
 2615.

-If you are in need of library research support, Philip Bahr, Reference & Media Librarian is the library liaison to Disability Support Services.
-He can be reached in the Library at (203) 254-4000 ext.
+For library research support, please contact Brooke Duffy, Interim Reference & Media Librarian at (203) 254-4000 ext.
 4206 or e-mail email@example.com for assistance.